Aryan77/ocaml-data-science-ml/README.md

 # OCaml Data Science Library

 ## About
 This is a data science + machine learning library for OCaml, mainly intended for people wishing to learn how to implement machine learning algorithms in a functional programming language, and for use in personal projects.
+It combines the most commonly used functionality of the Python data science libraries Numpy, Pandas and Sklearn.
 The following features are offered:

  1. Jupyter frontend for OCaml
  2. Load CSV files